Tips for Teaching Poetry

-- Participate in Poem In Your Pocket Day with your class.
-For tips, visit www.poets.org/pocket.
+- Participate in National Poem in Your Pocket Day with your class.

-- Film students reading their own poems or poems by others; encourage them to share the recordings with parents and friends.
-Create a YouTube channel for your class and have parents sign permission slips to allow you to post the videos on YouTube.
+- Film students reading their own poems or poems by others.
+Encourage them to share the recordings with parents and friends.

-- Have students give an oral report on the poet of their choice performing as the poet herself.
+- Have students give an oral report on the poet of their choice while performing as the poet.
 Have the student recite some of the poet‘s work.

 - Plan a field trip to a local poetry site (a poet‘s former home, gravesite, etc.)

 - Invite local poets to your school for readings, workshops, or discussions, or ask poets from different parts of the country to talk to your class via Skype.

 - Have your class vote on five poems to hand out in the cafeteria.